citp/privacy-policy-historical/i/ia/ias/iasplus.com.md

 **No Unlawful or Prohibited Use**

-As a condition of your use of this website, you agree that you will not use this Website or its content for any purpose that is unlawful or prohibited by these terms and conditions.
+As a condition of your use of this Website, you agree that you will not use this Website or its content for any purpose that is unlawful or prohibited by these terms and conditions.

 **Trademarks**

-"Deloitte Touche Tohmatsu", "Deloitte & Touche", "Deloitte", "Touche", "Tohmatsu", the Deloitte, Deloitte Touche Tohmatsu and the Deloitte & Touche logos (and any of the foregoing used in any combination), product names and all page headers, footers, and icons are trademarks or registered trademarks of Deloitte Entities.
+"Deloitte Touche Tohmatsu", "Deloitte & Touche", "Deloitte", "Touche", "Tohmatsu", the Deloitte, Deloitte Touche Tohmatsu, and Deloitte & Touche logos (and any of the foregoing used in any combination), product names and all page headers, footers, and icons are trademarks or registered trademarks of Deloitte Entities.
 All other product names mentioned are the trademarks of their respective owners.

 The name "IAS Plus" and the  logo are trademarks of Deloitte Touche Tohmatsu.

 **Links from This Website to Other Sites**

 No Deloitte Entity is responsible for the contents or use of any other websites that are referenced by this Website including, without limitation, the accuracy or reliability of any information, data, opinions, advice, or statements made on those websites.
-Links from this website to other sites do not constitute an endorsement by any Deloitte Entities.
+Links from this Website to other sites do not constitute an endorsement by any Deloitte Entities.
 Those links are for convenience only.
 It is the responsibility of the user to evaluate the content and usefulness of information obtained from other sites.

 **Linking to This Website from Another Site**

-DTT permits anyone to link to our http://www.iasplus.com website subject to the linker's compliance with the following terms and conditions.
+DTT permits anyone to link to our http://www.iasplus.com Website subject to the linker's compliance with the following terms and conditions.

-A site that links to the IAS Plus website:
+A site that links to the IAS Plus Website:

   * May link to, but not replicate, content contained in the IAS Plus site;
   * Must not present misleading or false information about the IAS Plus site or about any Deloitte Entity;